Kutta–Joukowski theorem: Circulation and the Kutta condition

 The sharp trailing edge requirement corresponds physically to a flow in which the fluid moving along the lower and upper surfaces of the airfoil meet smoothly, with no fluid moving around the trailing edge of the airfoil.
 This is known as the Kutta condition.

 Kutta and Joukowski showed that for computing the pressure and lift of a thin airfoil for flow at large Reynolds number and small angle of attack, the flow can be assumed inviscid in the entire region outside the airfoil provided the Kutta condition is imposed.
 This is known as the potential flow theory and works remarkably well in practice.

 Derivation

 Two derivations are presented below.
 The first is a heuristic argument, based on physical insight.
 The second is a formal and technical one, requiring basic vector analysis and complex analysis.

+The theorem can also be derived without complex analysis by applying conservation of momentum to a control volume enclosing the airfoil, which was the method originally used by Joukowski.
+The lift is then balanced by a combination of pressure force and flux of vertical momentum across the control surface.
+How the lift divides between the two depends on the shape of the surface (for a large circle it is half each), but the total is always ρ_{∞}V_{∞}Γ.